cmilagan/loopmania/assumptions.md

 - Support and Battle radii are calculated by the pythagoras theorem
     - if the character is within the battle radius of an enemy, a battle is engaged.
 - If the One Ring is in the character's inventory, the character respawns automatically on defeat.
+- The new Doggie Enemy cannot damage the character, only stun him
+- The Doggie enemy attacks the character last (to prevent OP behaviour of stun)
+- The Doggie can stun the character every other turn
+    - This is so that the Doggie cannot have an infintely long battle where it keeps stunning the character.

 ## Building Related Assumptions:
 - When the character reaches the Hero Castle, item shop pops up and game is paused until user exits the shop